 Board of Education Regular Meetings

-Regular meetings of the Board of Education are held on the second Wednesday of each month.
-Unless otherwise noted, all meetings are held at the District Service Center (administrative offices), located 4400 Marketing Place, Suite B, Groveport OH 43125.
-Meetings begin at 7:30 p.m.
+Regular meetings of the Board of Education are held on the second Wednesday of each month, beginning at 7:00 p.m.
+Unless otherwise noted, all meetings are held at the District Service Center (administrative offices), located at 4400 Marketing Place, Suite B, Groveport OH 43125.
 Special Meetings may be called by the President of the Board, in accordance with Board Policy and Ohio law.